querqy/chorus/katas/002_how_to_sell_search_keywords.md

 # Second Kata: How to Sell Search Keywords

 Good news!
-Our intrepid supplier management team for Chorus Electronics has just signed a deal with Epson where every time a customer searches the webshop for the keyword _projector_ and picks an Epson brand projector, we get a bonus fee from Epson.
+Our intrepid brand management team for Chorus Electronics has just signed a deal with Epson where every time a customer searches the webshop for the keyword _projector_ and picks an Epson branded projector, we get a bonus fee from Epson.

 In this Kata we'll actually walk through the steps to implement this new requirement in our search algorithm.